preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-published-processes/index.rst

 .. image:: process-move-v7.png

-4. Paste Url to the target Team Site, or type the Url if you haven't copied it.
+4. Paste URL to the target Team Site, or type the URL if you haven't copied it.
 5. Click RESOLVE.
-6. If the Url is correct, the name of the target Team Site should now be shown.
+6. If the URL is correct, the name of the target Team Site should now be shown.
 7. Click MOVE.

 Delete or restore a published process